rajputshashank003/Chess.v.0.2.1/README.md

 ## Features

-- **Real-time Multiplayer:** Play against other players online in real-time.
+- **Real-time Multiplayer:** Play against other players online in real-time and Chat with each other.
 - **Responsive Design:** Fully responsive design that works on desktops, tablets, and mobile devices.

 ## Demo